jdrumgoole/quick-start-python-and-mongodb/ep002-PyMongo-Create.md

 >>>
 </pre>

-We will see that the database, the collection, and the document spring to life once the document is inserted.
+We will see that the database, the collection, and the document are created.

 ![screen shot of compass with collection](https://s3-eu-west-1.amazonaws.com/developer-advocacy-public/pymongo-monday/ep002-compass-with-collection.png)